StrangerDeer/cpp-space-invader/README.md

 - [ ] Fix background images not appearing when restarting after a game over
 - [ ] Fix music not playing when restarting after a game over
 - [ ] Menu
-- [ ] Webpage for storing high scores
 - [ ] Shield pickup that protects the spaceship when taking damage
   - [ ] New spritesheet for the spaceship with shield
 - [ ] Add WASD to controls